 Another unique feature of eToro is an automated investing tool named Smart Portfolios.
 Most Smart Portfolios are created and managed by the eToro Investment Team.
 Still, Partner Portfolios are created and managed by eToro’s partners, which include asset managers, data research companies, and more.

 Low and transparent fees are one of the main pros of using eToro.
-There are no fees for account management or when trading stocks.
 The most common fees are:

-• Currency exchange fees when depositing in currencies other than the USD;
+- Currency exchange fees when depositing in currencies other than the USD or EUR;

 Overall, eToro is a good choice for most beginner investors looking for a simple and low-cost way to start investing through a reputable broker who offers access to a wide selection of financial products.
 Its innovative social and automated investing features could also be a way for many beginners to start their investing journey.